Akshit8/ci-cd-k8s/README.md

 <img src="assets/flowchart.png">

 **Tools**<br>
-- **ArgoCD** - it lives inside our cluster and is responsible for deploying changes commited to repo
+- **ArgoCD** - it lives inside our cluster and is responsible for deploying changes commited to repo.
 - **Github Actions** - it is responsible for building & pushing image to docker hub, and commit the latest image tag back to infra repo.
 - **Kustomize** - it describes our application infrastructure and specification.